 Mixing Cooked and Uncooked

 Your burgers are just about done and now you’re throwing some raw marinated chicken on the grill right next to them.
 Bad idea.
 “Cross-contamination can easily occur from bacteria such as eColi, Campylobacter or Salmonella,” says Magoulas.
 Instead, he suggests, “Cook meat and poultry in batches until cooked through, remove them from the grill; then add the next batch of uncooked.”
 He also says to make sure to wash your hands after handling any raw items, so you don’t transfer bacteria to your hamburger buns and burger toppings for example.
-Don’t miss summer food safety rules to avoid food poisoning.

 Re-Using a Marinade or Sauce

 “Foodborne illness peaks in summer months as bacteria thrive in warmer climates,” Magoulas says.
 Part of the problem comes from seasonal allergies: Sneezing on the food can transfer bacteria such as Staphyloccus Aureus to your meal.
 So that sauce or marinade that you’ve brushed on your steak, ribs, or chicken could be a breeding ground for bacteria.
 Even if you reheat the leftover marinade or sauce, Staph Aureus can survive heat, according to the American Meat Science Association.
 Best to discard any extra marinade or sauce as a result.
 Use a clean bowl, clean brush, and freshly poured BBQ sauce to serve with your cooked meat instead.
-These are the 9 foods you should never eat at a barbecue.

 Using Lighter Fluid